 Now, in terms of how many reps and sets to do, it comes down to your fitness goals and what you're training!
 If you're training to build strength then focus on lifting heavy for fewer reps.
 If you want to build muscle and focusing on hypertrophy training then pick a moderate weight for 10-15 reps.

 Tips to improve form and performance

 Romanian deadlifts seem simple enough, but doing them with proper form and technique is crucial to maximize results and reduce your risk of injury.
-So to further help you master your RDL's, here are a few tips to help improve your form and exercise performance:
+To further help you master your RDL's, here are a few tips to improve your form and exercise performance:

 - Keep back flat: To avoid rounding of the back, be careful about how far you hinge.
 The key is to not go past 90 degrees. so stopping the movement at a flat back and torso parallel to the floor.
 But don't stop too early either, you want to go through the full range of motion to really work your muscles!

 - Maintain a neutral spine: A common mistake that lifters make when deadlifting is cranking their neck up as they lift a heavy weight.
 Do not do this when performing RDL's (or any exercise)!
 This can cause a strain on your neck, so to prevent that, focus your gaze about two feet in front of you throughout the entire movement.
 Basically, you want to keep your neck aligned with your body so you're forming a straight line.